catarinacps/scipio-bot/README.md

 There's a chance you'll need to run the .exe again after installing said wine packages
 6. Select the installation folder as your StarCraft folder inside the wine folder (the installer should create a BWAPI folder inside `~/.wine/drive_c/starcraft`)
 7. Point to the StarCraft folder inside `.wine/drive_c` several times when it asks for your Starcraft location
-8. Export your StarCraft folder path using `export STARCRAFT=~/.wine/drive_c/starcraft` for ease of use
+8. Export your StarCraft folder path using `export STARCRAFT=~/.wine/drive_c/starcraft` for ease of use\
+Also add this line to your shell config file (i.e. `~/.bashrc`, etc)
 9. Run Starcraft using

-        wine /desktop=Starcraft,800x600 '$STARCRAFT/StarCraft.exe'
+        wine explorer /desktop=Starcraft,800x600 $STARCRAFT/StarCraft.exe
 10. Ok, so, theoretically, you now should install a `.dll` injector (as ChaosLauncher isn't fond of Linux), but,\
 unfortunately, it turns out BWAPI as a whole isn't fond of Linux.\
 I tried my best to get it running, but I failed.
 BUT! a guy at [starcraftai's forum][linux] got it working!
 You should definitely\